CcMarc/AbuseIPDB/README.md

 		- Once you have your Member ID, navigate to **Configuration > AbuseIPDB Settings** in the ZenCart admin area.
 		- Locate the configuration setting labeled "AbuseIPDB: User ID."
 		- Enter only the numeric Member ID obtained earlier.
-		- Enable Admin Widget? - Set this to true which will enable the widget to display on your Admin Dashboard and, if configured correctly, grant you the role of `Supporter`, boosting your ability to report back to AbuseIPDB.
+		- Now find the setting **Enable Admin Widget?** - Set this to **true** which will enable the widget to display on your Admin Dashboard and, if configured correctly, grant you the role of `Supporter`, boosting your ability to report back to AbuseIPDB.
 		- To disable the widget, set Enable Admin Widget? back to false.
 Note doing this may result in losing the **Supporter** role.

 2. Cache Expiry: The script checks the database cache to avoid excessive API calls.
 If the cache for a specific IP address has expired, the script makes a new API call.